Haoroux/Shape-painting/README.md

 >art that in whole or in part has been created with the use of an autonomous system

 It aims to create images with the desired parameters thanks to a certain logic.
+You want to make your own paint? just click on the first link above!!!

 ## ⚙️Parameters⚙️